Frequently Asked Questions

 We are small, and there is a lot of personal attention.

-The campers are supervised by the staff in the areas in which they spend their time – so the art staff in the art studios, the gardener in the garden, &c… If they are “between areas” (for instance: sitting reading at a picnic table or sending an email home), the are observed by the many adults coming and going at all times around the campus.
+The campers are supervised by the staff in the areas in which they spend their time – so the art staff in the art studios, the gardener in the garden, &c… If they are “between areas” (for instance: sitting reading at a picnic table or writing a letter home), the are observed by the many adults coming and going at all times around the campus.
 As we are a small community with a 3:1 child to adult ratio, there is always more than ample supervision; the way the campus is set up facilitates this.

 There is no centralized scheduling system, so each “meeting” a camper has is kept track of by the campers themselves and the staff they have set the meeting with – a music teacher, horseback riding instructor, &c… Campers cannot miss appointments – if they do, the staff person they are meeting is responsible to find them.
 The campers understand the system quickly, and rarely miss a meeting (and, if they do, almost never more than once).